wildfly/wildfly-archetypes/wildfly-jakartaee-ear-archetype/src/main/resources/archetype-resources/README.txt

  -"arq-provisioned": the tests are executed by deploying the application to the server that is created during the provisioning step (in "target/server").

-The Arquillian test runner is configured with the file "integration-tests/src/test/resources/arquillian.xml".
+The Arquillian test runner is configured with the file "integration-tests/src/test/resources/arquillian.xml":
-The profile "arq-remote" uses the container qualifier "remote" in this file.
+-The profile "arq-remote" uses the container qualifier "remote" in this file.
-The profile "arq-managed" uses the container qualifier "managed" in this file.
+-The profile "arq-managed" uses the container qualifier "managed" in this file.
-The profile "arq-provisioned" uses the container qualifier "provisioned" in this file, which sets JBOSS_HOME to "../ear/target/server_arquillian" (note the relative path, as we have to move from the "integration_tests" project to the "ear" project, where the provisioned server is placed).
+-The profile "arq-provisioned" uses the container qualifier "provisioned" in this file, which sets JBOSS_HOME to "../ear/target/server_arquillian" (note the relative path, as we have to move from the "integration_tests" project to the "ear" project, where the provisioned server is placed).